Your body type – your measurements!

 Shopping by measurement was a concept I learned through reading style books and my own personal styling course I took.
 This method of shopping by your measurements will set you free.

-It was new to me and I had to practice to figure it out, but once I did, it became a game changer and I try to teach it as much as possible.
+It takes practice to get good at this but it is possible.
+It was new to me when I started but the more proficient I became, it has been a game changer for my clients.
 It’s how I shop for my clients and it dramatically increases fitting room success and reduces fitting room meltdowns.

 Why measure yourself and your clothes?

 Vanity sizing has been around for decades and it is primarily the fashion industry’s response to making us feel better about ourselves as the “average” American size keeps getting bigger.
 So in other words, what was a size 10 thirty years ago is now a size 6.
 The fashion industry does this to make us feel better about ourselves but it makes shopping much more difficult.

 All brands use vanity sizing.
 There is difference in sizing from brand to brand because every brand and manufacturer uses their own “fit model.”
 That means every brand’s size 8 model (for example) will vary.
 They try to make the most clothes to fit the most people at each size.
 This obviously does not translate into a good fit for the majority of women.

 This is starting to happen in casual menswear – for example you’ll see slim fit shirts and various adjectives to describe pants – what does this mean?
 Who knows?
 But with measurements to compare to, you’ll have a much better chance at success.

 Your numbers and body type – not theirs